 References in your EndNote library can be formatted in various bibliographic styles such as APA, Harvard WesternSydU, Vancouver WesternSydU and others using a Style File.
 Please check with your lecturer or tutor if you are uncertain which style to use for a particular subject.

 EndNote has a range of reference and citation styles used by Western Sydney University.
 Some exceptions include the AGLC and Harvard WesternSydU style.
 These Style Files can be downloaded and saved to your computer.

-Use the link below to download the style file and save it to Documents\EndNote\Styles.
+Use the link below to download the style file.
+Follow these instructions to save the file into your EndNote Styles folder.
 Once downloaded, it will be available for use in EndNote and Word.

 Additional Output Styles can be downloaded from Clarivate.
 Use Clarivate’s Style Finder to search for a style name, citation style, and/or publisher and to check for the latest version of an output style, e.g. APA 7th.
 You can access over 6,000 styles offered by Clarivate: EndNote Output Styles.

 References exported from the library catalogue or publisher platforms can be imported into your EndNote library in three ways: